CONVEX

 What Is a Balance Sheet Recession?

 A balance sheet recession is a specific type of economic downturn, coined by economist Richard Koo of Nomura Research Institute, in which the private sector collectively shifts from profit maximization to debt minimization after a large asset bubble bursts.
-When asset prices collapse but liabilities remain unchanged, balance sheets become technically insolvent — households and firms are "underwater."
-In response, they aggressively save and repay debt regardless of prevailing interest rates, pulling spending out of the economy in unison.
-Unlike a conventional recession, this deleveraging dynamic persists even when central banks cut rates to zero or near zero, rendering monetary policy largely impotent.
-The economy enters a deflationary spiral unless the public sector steps in to absorb the private sector's excess savings through fiscal spending.
+When asset prices collapse but liabilities remain unchanged, balance sheets become technically insolvent, households and firms are "underwater."
+The crucial distinction from an ordinary recession is behavioral: even when borrowing costs fall to zero, demand for credit does not recover, because rational actors prioritize restoring solvency over expanding activity.
+In response, households and corporations aggressively save and repay debt in unison, extracting demand from the economy simultaneously.
+This synchronized deleveraging is self-reinforcing: reduced spending depresses income, which makes debt burdens feel heavier still, which incentivizes even more aggressive saving, a classic debt deflation spiral.
+Unlike a conventional recession where lower interest rates stimulate borrowing and investment, monetary policy loses its primary transmission mechanism because the problem is not the cost of credit but the unwillingness to take on any new debt whatsoever.
+The economy stagnates unless the public sector consciously steps in to recycle the private sector's excess savings back into demand through sustained fiscal deficits.

 Why It Matters for Traders